kanidm/kanidm/book/src/server_update.md

 {{#template templates/kani-warning.md
 imagepath=images
 title=WARNING
-text=It is not always guaranteed that downgrades are possible.
+text=Downgrades are not possible.
 It is critical you know how to backup and restore before you proceed with this step.
 }}

 <!-- deno-fmt-ignore-end -->

 Docker updates by deleting and recreating the instance.
-All that needs to be preserved in your storage volume.
+All that needs to be preserved is contained in your storage volume.

 ```bash
 docker stop <previous instance name>